Confirmed symposia in MMN2018

 Neurocomputational models of the MMN

-Chairs: Prof. Anne Caclin and Prof. Erich Schröger
+Chairs: Dr. Anne Caclin and Prof. Erich Schröger

 - Sue Denham, Plymouth University, UK: "Computational models of auditory scene analysis and auditory regularities extraction"

-- Marta Garrido, University of Queensland, Australia: "DCM"
+- Marta Garrido, University of Queensland, Australia: "Reduced top-down connectivity as an underlying mechanism for psychotic experiences in healthy people"

 Expecting the unexpected across multiple neural and temporal scales